mo-sangha/book/chapters/2.typ

 = #todo([Familiarizing With the View and Effortlessness])

+It's most important to remember the recognition you had before.

 #quote(block: true, attribution: [Dudjom Rinpoche, _Heart Jewel of the Fortunate_ @counsels-from-my-heart])[
-  "Oh, in that case," you might think, "there's no need for meditation."
+  // "Oh, in that case," you might think, "there's no need for meditation."
-  Well, I can assure you that there is a need!
+  // Well, I can assure you that there is a need!
-  The mere recognition of awareness will not liberate you.
+  // The mere recognition of awareness will not liberate you.
-  Throughout your lives from beginningless time, you have been enveloped in false beliefs and deluded habits.
-From then until now you have spent every moment as a miserable, pathetic slave of your thoughts!
-And when you die, it's not at all certain where you will go.
-You will follow your karma, and you will have to suffer.
+  // Throughout your lives from beginningless time, you have been enveloped
+  // in false beliefs and deluded habits.
+From then until now you have spent every
+  // moment as a miserable, pathetic slave of your thoughts!
+And when you die,
+  // it's not at all certain where you will go.
+You will follow your karma,
+  // and you will have to suffer.

   This is the reason why you must meditate, continuously preserving the state of awareness you have been introduced to.